sujit-kumar-singh/openshift-howto/Quay_Geo_Replication.md

 EOF
 ```

-# Quay regsitry custom resource for the first cluster
+### Quay registry custom resource for the first cluster

 QuayRegistry configuration for the first cluster.